thoughtspot/thoughtspot.github.io/_data-integrate/reference/simba-settings.md

 ## Setting Properties for ODBC

-The properties information here comes mostly from the document [Configuring SimbaClient for ODBC](https://goo.gl/ykZMSZ), published by Simba Technologies.
 Not all the parameters Simba accepts are supported by the ThoughtSpot ODBC clients, and ThoughtSpot has added some properties, which are listed separately here.
 All configuration properties use the type String (text).